Blotch3D/Blotch3D/README.md

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\#.
-It is free, fast, cross platform, actively developed by a large community, many professional games use it, and it fully implements Microsoft's (no longer supported) XNA4 engine.
-There is a plethora of MonoGame/XNA4 documentation, tutorials, examples, and discussions on line.
+It is free, fast, cross platform, actively developed by a large community, and it's used by many professional games.
+There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense